Global Women's Health Awards

 This award recognizes an ACOG Fellow who is in good standing and who has demonstrated service to a vulnerable or at-risk population in an international setting.
 ACOG past presidents, current ACOG executive board members, and those who have previously received any award for their service at the ACOG Annual Meeting are ineligible to be nominated.
 The award is not to be given as a recognition of activities related to service to ACOG or activities that are based on support of the specialty in legislative or regulatory decisions.

-Each District is kindly requested to submit its letter of nomination (no more than 750 words) and the CV of its nominee to the ACOG Office of Global Women’s Health at firstname.lastname@example.org no later than November 30.
-For more information or for further questions concerning this award, please contact the Office of Global Women’s Health at email@example.com.
+Each District may submit a letter of nomination (no more than 750 words) and the CV of its nominee to ACOG at firstname.lastname@example.org no later than November 30.

 Services to be Recognized: